deadtoadroad/arg-ensure/readme.md

 ### Docker

 The easiest method is by using Docker.
-If you have Git and Docker installed you can use the included scripts to kick off a build immediately.
-No other tool is required.
+If you have Bash, Git and Docker installed you can use the included scripts to kick off a build immediately.
+No other tools are required.

 ```
 cd build